plomino/Plomino/ROBOTTEST.md

 docker-compose -f docker-compose.test.yml -p grid up -d selenium
 ```

-and then choose the few options below to run the tests.
+and then choose from the options below to run the tests.

-### A. Run the all the tests (not working)
+### A. Run the all the tests

 ```
 docker-compose -f docker-compose.test.yml -p grid run plominotest --rm -e bin/test --all